Chickpea garbanzo bean dip or hummus is a delicious vegetable protein rich dip that is easy to make but needs a little aforethought.

 How to make tahini for your chickpea garbanzo bean dip is only for those who don't have access to a Middle Eastern supermarket.

 If you have no Greek, Turkish or Lebanese shops in your area, you may have difficulty getting tahini.
-I can now make my own, but somehow it's not quite up to the perfectly roasted paste from the Middle East; they've been making it for thousands of years.
+I can now make my own, but somehow it's not quite up to the perfectly roasted paste from the Middle East; they've been making it for thousands of years, and to date I haven't matched it.

 What is Cumin?
-It's far nicer home roasted and ground than the powdered stuff you'll buy in the supermarket that is soon ancient and almost valueless.
+It's far nicer home roasted and ground than the powdered stuff you'll buy in the supermarket that is soon ancient and almost valueless; don't tell the spice people I said so!

 PS.
 I'm making this delic hummus as I type!
 I want it to go with our salad.
 Last night, I put the chickpeas in plenty of water to soak.
 Plenty.

-Method 1: Cooking chickpeas using a pressure cooker.
+Method 1: Cooking chickpeas using a pressure cooker; add plenty of water.
 Thirty minutes.

 When cooked, drop the cloves of garlic into the boiling mixture after you have turned the heat off.
 It takes the bite off the garlic and they are less likely to cause heartburn.
 Tip off and discard the liquid and again rinse a few times with fresh water.

 SAVE THE PLANET: Grains like rice, lentils (what's that?
 Lentil protein ...) and dried Garbanzo beans for your Chickpea Garbanzo Bean dip don't need a full two hours of cooking.
 The pressure cooker is a wonder.
 Don't buy aluminium.
-There are still questions about aluminium and Alzheimer's disease.
+There are still questions about the metal and Alzheimer's disease.

 But first a little update on this page.
 Preparing your hummus leaves quite a big carbon footprint; it takes a lot of energy to prepare them.
-So, if you are crazy about garbanzo beans like I am, soak and pressure cook a couple pounds and freeze the cooked beans in separate cup sized containers.
+So, if you are crazy about them like I am, soak and pressure cook a couple pounds and you'll find freezing chickpeas a breeze.

 In the same vein when you are boiling an egg pour only a smiggin of water in